The history of judo

 The origins of judo

-Judo is a Japanese martial art that was created by Jigoro Kano in the late 19th century.
-The word “judo” means “the way of flexibility” in Japanese.
+Judo is a Japanese martial art created by Jigoro Kano at the end of the 19th century.
+The word “judo” means “the way of suppleness” in Japanese.
 This reflects the idea that this martial art can help individuals develop their physical and mental flexibility.

 Jigoro Kano studied several styles of jujitsu before creating judo.
 He realized that the techniques of jujitsu had become inadequate for modern times.
 Some of them were dangerous to learn and most of the masters were not pedagogical or taught in an archaic way.